piotrwita/sudety-grand-trail/README.md

 - Static assets and images are optimized for production
 - SEO metadata is configured for both locales with proper hreflang tags

+## Troubleshooting

+### Gmail OAuth2 Issues

+**Problem**: Email form submissions are failing or you're getting authentication errors.

+**Solutions**:
+- Verify all Gmail OAuth2 credentials are correctly set in `.env.local`
+- Check if your `GMAIL_REFRESH_TOKEN` has expired (tokens expire after 7 days if the OAuth app is in Testing mode)
+- See the [Gmail Refresh Token Guide](docs/REFRESH_TOKEN_GUIDE.md) for detailed instructions on generating a new refresh token
+- Ensure `GMAIL_USER` matches the Gmail account used to generate the OAuth2 credentials
+- Add your Gmail account as a test user in Google Cloud Console to prevent token expiration

+### Build Errors

+**Problem**: Build fails with TypeScript or module resolution errors.

+**Solutions**:
+- Ensure you're using Node.js 18+ (20.x recommended)
+- Delete `node_modules` and `.next` folders, then run `npm install` again
+- Clear npm cache: `npm cache clean --force`
+- Verify all dependencies are installed: `npm install`

+### Internationalization Issues

+**Problem**: Translations not showing or locale routing not working.

+**Solutions**:
+- Verify translation files exist in `messages/pl.json` and `messages/en.json`
+- Check that locale routing is configured correctly in `i18n/routing.ts`
+- Ensure the default locale (`pl`) is set correctly
+- Clear `.next` cache and rebuild: `rm -rf .next && npm run build`

+### Development Server Issues

+**Problem**: Development server won't start or crashes.

+**Solutions**:
+- Check if port 3000 is already in use: `lsof -i :3000` (Mac/Linux) or `netstat -ano | findstr :3000` (Windows)
+- Try using a different port: `npm run dev -- -p 3001`
+- Verify Node.js version matches requirements
+- Check for syntax errors in recently modified files

 ## Production Website

 - **Official Website**: [https://sudety-grand-trail.com](https://sudety-grand-trail.com)